 - Understand the commitment of Girl Guides Australia to a child safe/child friendly culture.

-- Be a member of State Girl Guide Organisation.
+- Be a member of a State Girl Guide Organisation.

 - Have an understanding of and interest in the girls and adults with whim she works.